-66. Registered Provider/Winchester City Councils Landlord Services Review Process
+66. Registered Provider, Eastleigh Borough Council and Winchester City Councils Landlord Services Review Process

-If a Registered Provider or Winchester City Councils Landlord Services refuses an applicant for a property, they must inform the applicant of their reasons for refusal and of their Review Process.
+If a Registered Providers, Eastleigh Borough Council and Winchester City Councils Landlord Services refuses an applicant for a property, they must inform the applicant of their reasons for refusal and of their Review Process.